andykee/lentil/docs/docs.rst

     .. grid-item-card:: :octicon:`file-code;1em;` Examples

-        A number of end-to-end examples and large collection of common model patterns are provided to simplify the development of new models.
+        End-to-end examples and larger collection of common model patterns are provided to simplify the development of new models.